xErik/nftgen/README.md

 NFT unique image generator and metadata analyzer.
 Package and CLI enabled.

+**TODO DOCS**

+During development:

+`flutter run --release --dart-entrypoint-args init,-f,.\project\,-l,.\project\layer\,-o`

+Generates EXE in bin/

+dart .\tool\build.dart

+Use in other packages and call its methods:

+`lib/cli.dart`

+Also: Code fork between Flutter and pure Dart for image generation.

 **nftgen EXE**

 A [ready-to-use command line EXE](https://github.com/xErik/nftgen/releases) is available.
 Always do a security check when downloading executables.